iburguera/CTF/OverTheWire/Bandit-Level13.md

 ##Level Goal

-The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
+The password for the next level is stored in **/etc/bandit_pass/bandit14** and can only be **read** by user **bandit14**.
 For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
 Note: localhost is a hostname that refers to the machine you are working on

 ##Commands you may need to solve this level